breadthe/chasingcode.dev/source/_posts/2024-01-12-delete-or-refresh-blog.md

 - **tags** - similar to anchors, I want something new.
 - **tighter main article column** - in the desktop view I feel like the main column is too wide.
 With smaller text it will be necessary to make it narrower.
 - **landing page** - this currently acts as a pseudo-portfolio but I would like to make it an entry-point to the blog itself.
 The portfolio and resume stuff can move to its own section.
+- **better code highlighting** - I would very much like to use [Torchlight](https://torchlight.dev/) for code highlighting but Jigsaw uses highlight.js and I'm not sure how difficult it would be to convert.
+One downside of Torchlight is that it's a service, which means there's no guarantee it will be around forever.

 I will make no secret of the fact that I am getting inspiration from a lot of different developer blogs.
 I've been bookmarking awesome blog designs for years and now's a good time to borrow some of those great ideas.